guibranco/CrispyWaffle/CONTRIBUTING.md

 - The pull request and commit should have a useful title.

+## Breaking changes

+If your changes are breaking changes, please update the major version of the library in the [appveyor.yml](appveyor.yml)

+## Documentation

+Please don't forget to update the `docs` directory with any new/removed/updated changes you make in the code.
+Sometimes, no public API changes occur, and there is no need to update the docs.

 **After your pull request is merged**

 After your pull request is merged, you can safely delete your branch.